ychen306/asplos-2020-28-ae/README.md

 This repository contains the scripts and guide for the paper, VeGen: A Vectorizer Generator for SIMD and Beyond.

 This guide has two parts -
- - Reproducing the optimization results
+ - Reproducing the optimization results (Figure 9, 10, 11) and the vector code from the two case studies (Figure 2 and Figure 12).
  - Reproducing the auto-generated vectorizer

 Although logically the first part depends on the first part,